Betty Gabriel: Career

-2017–present: Get Out and breakthrough with Blumhouse films

 Gabriel was on vacation when she was invited to audition for Get Out.
-To prepare for the role, Gabriel watched the TED talk of Martin Pistorius to get insight into the feeling of being trapped inside one's own body.
+To prepare for the role, Gabriel watched the TEDx talk of Martin Pistorius to get insight into the feeling of being trapped inside one's own body.
 She also watched Bride of Frankenstein and talked to her own grandmother, who was raised in Alabama, about racial tensions from her era.
 The film was a critical and commercial success, and Gabriel earned critical acclaim for her performance.
 Her role was discussed as a contender for Best Supporting Actress for the 2018 Academy Awards by Variety and The New York Times.
 The New York Times cited her role as Georgina as one of the best performances of 2017.

 Gabriel starred opposite Logan Marshall-Green in the sci-fi action horror film Upgrade (2018), written and directed by Leigh Whannell, and shot on location in Melbourne, Australia.
-Gabriel has been in six projects by Blumhouse Productions, The Purge: Election Year, 12 Deadly Days, Get Out, Upgrade, Unfriended: Dark Web, and Adopt A Highway.
 In 2017, Gabriel joined the cast of Westworld as the character Maling.
 In February 2018, it was announced she would join the second season of Counterpart playing an FBI agent.

 In March 2021, Gabriel had a role in the animated horror film The Spine of Night, written and directed by Philip Gelatt and Morgan Galen King.
-Later in August 2021, she continued her career in the horror genre by playing the role of Sophie Brewer in the Netflix miniseries Clickbait (2021), co-written by Christian White and Tony Ayres, and despite the miniseries receiving a 59% on Rotten Tomatoes, it received 1.46 billion views in one week following its debut.
+Later in August 2021, she continued her career in the horror genre by playing the role of Sophie Brewer in the Netflix miniseries Clickbait (2021), co-written by Christian White and Tony Ayres, and despite the miniseries receiving a 59% on Rotten Tomatoes, it received 1.46 billion minutes of watchtime in one week following its debut.

 Gabriel also appeared in the Apple TV+ limited series Manhunt, as well as having a recurring role in the TV series Jack Ryan for its third season in 2022.